PSA – QuickBooks Online Integration

 Importing Objects to PSA

-After successfully setting up the connection to the QuickBooks online database, you can now import the objects from QuickBooks online.
+After successfully setting up the connection to the QuickBooks Online database, you can now import the objects from QuickBooks Online.
 For further details refer to:

 Mapping Objects Between PSA and QuickBooks Online